IMF envisions a sharp 4.4% drop in global growth for 2020

-WASHINGTON (AP) — The International Monetary Fund foresees a steep fall in international growth this year as the global economy struggles to recover from the pandemic-induced recession, its worst collapse in nearly a century.
+WASHINGTON — The International Monetary Fund foresees a steep fall in international growth this year as the global economy struggles to recover from the pandemic-induced recession, its worst collapse in nearly a century.

 The IMF estimated Tuesday that the global economy will shrink 4.4% for 2020.
 That would be the worst annual plunge since the Great Depression of the 1930s.
 By comparison, the international economy contracted by a far smaller 0.1% after the devastating 2008 financial crisis.